Things are not what they seem.

 You’ve just hit on the reason we all believe that we are living in a consensus world.

 An entire tray of dishes hit the floor and the restaurant goes silent.
-Every head swivels towards the waiter standing over the broken crockery… including yours.
+Every head swivels toward the waiter standing over the broken crockery… including yours.

 A riveting story, forgotten in the blink of an eye.